EleutherAI/website/content-blog/rotary-embeddings.md

     \label{fig:preformer}
 \end{figure}

+#### Runtime
+In general, we find that the runtime cost of rotary embeddings is fairly negligible.
+With the above implementation, we find that applying the rotary embeddings is naively about 4-5x the cost of applying additive positional embeddings.
+With the addition of a fusing optimizer like Torchscript, the runtime can be reduced to about 2-2.5x the runtime of additive positional embeddings.
+Concretely, for query and key tensors of shape $[2048, 16, 12, 64]$, applying rotary embeddings take 5.3 milliseconds, while applying additive positional embeddings takes 2.1 milliseconds.

+Unlike standard positional embeddings, however,  rotary embeddings must be applied at every layer.
+As large transformer models are typically dominated by matrix multiplies, we find that the overall overhead remains negligible.
+With fusion, we find that rotary embeddings imposes a 1-3\% overhead across a range of transformer sizes.

 ### Conclusion
 Rotary embeddings make it possible to implement relative attention in a straightforward and efficient manner.
 We are excited to read the upcoming rotary positional embeddings paper from the original authors and the work it inspires.
-Simple improvements to the transformer architecture that carry over robustly between different types of self-attention are few and far between [7].
+Simple improvements to the transformer architecture that carry over robustly between different types of self-attention are few and far between [6].

 With relative ease RoPE can be extended into the multidimensional case.
 To represent two dimensions, two independent 1-dimensional rotary embeddings can be used.
 To implement this, we can split each of $\mathbf{q}$ and $\mathbf{k}$ in half and apply rotary piece-wise as follows: